civilcode/acme-ex/guides/app/child-applications.md

 - remove boilerplate from `<app_name>.ex`
 - remove `<app_name>_test.exs` boilerplate
 - add the app to `rel/config.exs` where appropriate
+- remove any generated comments (e.g. from `mix.exs`)
+- remove the `config` directory since all configuration is handled in the root

 # When to create a new child app